Fresh gas find for Aker BP in Norwegian Sea

-In an update on Monday, Aker BP revealed that it has completed drilling of the Storjo exploration well near the Skarv field, adding that the well has encountered gas in several geological formations.
+In an update on Monday, Aker BP revealed that the drilling of the Storjo exploration well near the Skarv field was completed.
+This well encountered gas in several geological formations.

-In a separate statement, Aker BP’s partner, Wintershall Dea, confirmed the gas discovery in the Storjo prospect in the Norwegian Sea, adding that this discovery will be evaluated as a possible tie-back to the nearby Skarv field.
+In a separate statement, Aker BP’s partner, Wintershall Dea, confirmed the gas discovery in the Storjo prospect in the Norwegian Sea, adding that the discovery would be evaluated as a possible tie-back to the nearby Skarv field.

-Germany’s oil and gas player further disclosed that “work will continue to improve the understanding of the discovery and tie-in options, as well as a possible re-entry or appraisal well in 2023.”
+Germany’s oil and gas player further says that “work will continue to improve the understanding of the discovery and tie-in options, as well as a possible re-entry or appraisal well in 2023.”

 When it comes to Aker BP’s most recent developments, it is worth noting that the company received approval from the Norwegian authorities for its plan for the development and operation (PDO) of a field in the North Sea.